fmaste/Haskell/doc/EvaluationStrategies.md

 ## A Little Terminology

-Not to be confused with [Lambda Calculus](Lambda.md) reduction strategies, the process by which a more complex expression is reduced to a simpler expression.
+Not to be confused with [λ-Calculus](Lambda.md) reduction strategies, the process by which a more complex expression is reduced to a simpler expression.

 Also notice that we are not talking about the evaluation order when not